JesterSe7en/ProxyCache/README.md

 ### Prerequisites
  Ensure that the environment variables `REDIS_URL` and `REDIS_PASSWORD` are set correctly.
+ Also, ensure that your Redis instance is running on port 6379.

 Run the ProxyCache CLI tool with the following command:
 ```powershell